 No age data exist for SST because an ageing technique has yet to be satisfactorily determined.
-Current research within the Age and Growth group at the AFSC will provide valuable information in the next two years.
+Current research within the Age and Growth Program at the AFSC will provide valuable information in the near future.

-Weight at Length
+Survey Weight at Length

-Weight at length was calculated for dusky rockfish and shortspine thornyhead rockfish using the formula $W=aL^b$, where W is weight in grams and L is fork length in mm.
+Weight (W) at length (L) was calculated for dusky rockfish and shortspine thornyhead rockfish using the formula $W=aL^b$ , where W is in grams and L is fork length in mm.